Tuesday, 24 February 2026

 Doug inserting one of the new entrance tubes

 Each of the 252 nest chambers were opened, inspected & if they had been used, cleaned out.
-It was usually possible to work out if the nests had been used by one or two broods, as the nesting material was generally in much better condition in the single-brood boxes.
+Even though the doors to the nest chambers were clearly marked, it was usually possible to work out if the nests had been used by one or two broods, as the nesting material was generally in much better condition in the single-brood boxes.

 Double-brood nest on the left, single on the right